 Despite the rapid growth of the industry, the sector still faces challenges such as climate change impacts, labour shortages, and supply chain issues.
-In 2022-23, AAFC introduced the Wine Sector Support Program under the AgriMarketing Program.
+In 2022-23, AAFC introduced the Wine Sector Support Program25.
 This is a two-year, up to \$166-million program that will provide wineries with support to adapt to ongoing and emerging challenges that impact the financial resilience and competitiveness of the wine industry.